rahul-swar07/MongoDB-basics/README.md

 - db.students.aggregate([{$group : {_id : "$gender", MinAge : {$min : "$age"}}}]) --> aggregation to get minimum age of "Male" and "Female" documents based on "gender" field inside "students" collection of "school" database.

 MongoDB BackUp and Restore
+- To BackUp all dbs - mongodump (in admin command prompt) --> dump folder inside bin folder gets created with all dbs info.
+- To Restore all dbs - mongorestore (in admin command prompt) --> restores the dropped / deleted dbs.
+- To BackUp single db - mongodump --db <NAME_OF_DB> (in admin command prompt) --> dump folder inside bin folder gets created with all db info.
+- To Restore single db - mongorestore --db <NAME_OF_DB> <PATH_OF_DB> (in admin command prompt) --> restores the dropped / deleted db.
+- To BackUp single Collection from a db - mongodump --db <NAME_OF_DB> --collection <NAME_OF_COLLECTION> (in admin command prompt) --> dump folder inside bin folder gets created with all db collection info.
+- To Restore single Collection from a db - mongorestore --db <NAME_OF_DB> --collection <NAME_OF_COLLECTION> <PATH_OF_COLLECTION> (in admin command prompt) --> restores the dropped / deleted collection inside db.